-The Reference Committee consists of a Chairperson, the National Director, a representative of the Synod justice staff, and five members and can co-opt up to two additional members.
-The Assembly Associate General Secretary is an ex officio member.
+The Reference Committee consists of a Chairperson, the National Director, a representative of the Uniting Aboriginal and Islander Christian Congress, a representative of the Synod justice staff, and eight members and can co-opt up to two additional members.
+The Assembly General Secretary is an ex officio member.

 Duties of Reference Commitee members include:

 - providing support and advice to the National Director and staff on such matters as strategic planning, priority setting, and the development of policy positions;

 - receiving and considering matters referred by the National Director;

 - together with the National Director, assisting and advising the President and General Secretary on urgent political and social issues; and